Este artículo está disponible sólo en inglés.

 Past performance is no guarantee of future results.
 The performance of an index is not an exact representation of any particular investment, as you cannot invest directly in an index.

-Vanguard Investment Advisory Research Center calculations using data from Morningstar, Inc.
+Sources: Vanguard Investment Advisory Research Center calculations using data from Morningstar, Inc.

 Note: Black line illustrates equity allocation (62.2% as of June 30, 2024) to visualize the variance of equity allocations (blue area) through time.